Cotham School Special Educational Needs and Disability Information Report

 The SENCo will monitor your child’s progress within any individual or group provision they take part in.

-Students who have moderate learning needs or have the support of an outside agency will have a Learning Passport.
-The parents/carers of these students will be invited to meet with the SENCo to review their Passport and set more specific targets aimed at addressing specific areas of difficulty or concern.
+Students who have moderate learning needs or have the support of an outside agency will have a Learning Plan.
+The parents/carers of these students will be invited to review their Plan and set more specific targets aimed at addressing targeted areas of difficulty or concern.

-Parents/carers are invited to attend Family Consultation meetings and Year Subject Evenings calendared throughout the academic year.
+Parents/carers are invited to attend Family Consultation meetings, Year Subject Evenings and SEND Parent Meetings calendared throughout the academic year.

 5 What support will there be for my child’s overall wellbeing?